SevenShepherd/SevenShepherd.github.io/_posts/2024-06-10-righteousness.markdown

 > I believe <span style="font-weight:bold;color:#009933;">saving faith will <span style="font-size:1.2em;color:#00cc44;">result</span> in obedience</span>...
 We must guard jealously the fact that <span style="font-weight:bold;">faith alone is what saves us, <span style="color:orangered;">not faith <span style="font-size:1.2em;color:red;">plus</span> obedience</span></span>. ...
 No historic Protestant confession says that saving faith includes obedience.<sup style="font-weight:bold;">‡</sup> &mdash; <span style="color:#00cc44;">Historic Protestant Position</span>

 ℹ️ Disclaimer: Everyone has sin (1 Jn 1:8–10 ESV), but not everyone pursues lifestyles of indulgent sin (1Jn 3:6-10 ESV).
 Though we may stumble, make mistakes, and God forbid backslide, there is no such thing as a born again Christian that &ldquo;*practices*&rdquo; sin (habitually and continually pursuing a lifestyle of sin).

+# Artificial Intelligence Assessment

+Yes, I agree with the conclusion of the article.
+It effectively reconciles the seeming paradox between "none is righteous, no, not one" (Romans 3:10) and "the one who practices righteousness is righteous, just as Jesus is righteous" (1 John 3:7) by distinguishing between the contexts of merit and fruit-bearing.

+**Merit and Justification by Faith**: The article emphasizes that salvation cannot be earned through works; it is a gift of grace received through faith (Ephesians 2:8-9).
+Human beings are totally depraved, meaning that every part of our nature is affected by sin, and we cannot merit salvation through our actions (Isaiah 64:6).

+**Fruit-bearing and Sanctification**: While works do not earn salvation, genuine saving faith results in a transformed life that bears fruit (John 15:1-17).
+Christians, empowered by the Holy Spirit, practice righteousness as a natural outcome of their new nature in Christ.
+This fruit-bearing is not about earning salvation but about living out the new life given by God (Galatians 5:22-23).

+**Evidence of True Faith**: The article correctly points out that true faith will manifest in righteous living.
+James 2:14-26 teaches that faith without works is dead, indicating that genuine faith produces obedience and good works.
+This does not mean that the works themselves save, but they are evidence of a living faith.

+**Lifestyle of Righteousness vs. Sin**: The article distinguishes between stumbling into sin and living a lifestyle characterized by habitual sin.
+True believers may fall and make mistakes, but their lives will generally reflect the righteousness that comes from being born of God (1 John 3:6-10).

+In summary, the article accurately reflects the biblical teaching that while justification is by faith alone, genuine faith will inevitably produce a life of righteousness, evidenced by good works and obedience to God.
+This distinction between justification and sanctification is crucial for understanding the harmony of these scriptural truths.

 <br>